 In order to make headline news, someone had to have engineered the PR.
 Someone had to write a press release about Heinz stopping making salad cream, and get journalists interested in the story.
 And of course, this had to happen before the end of production, so that people could then rush to the shops and buy the noxious yellow stuff.

 With all the fuss about Radio 6, we see a number of the same elements.
 We have a product which has disappointing levels of sales, or in this case listeners.
 I regularly listen to Radio 6, and had been very surprised to find out a few weeks before that the listener figures were so low.
 The brilliant Adam and Joe show on Saturday mornings was the most popular show, but only had 160,000 listeners, and some of the other shows only had around 5000.
 So, the BBC has a problem child, their little radio station is a bit of a runt.
 And they're doing a strategic review and have to think about whether this is the best use of their money.

 I'm not sure whether the campaign was started as part of an official marketing strategy by the BBC, it seems more likely that as rumoured, it was started by a BBC employee - I'm guessing someone who works at Radio 6.
 Radio 6 has been promoted to millions of people who have probably never heard of it or thought of listening before.
 And I bet that their listener numbers have jumped this week just as dramatically as the sales figures for salad cream did when Heinz threatened to stop making it.
 In marketing terms, there are few techniques as effective as making people feel that they might have something taken away from them.

 So I can admire this as a marketing technique, and you can argue that the ends justify the means, if Radio 6 is saved and lots of new people get to listen to a wider mix of music.
 But I'm not convinced that this is an ethical way to do things, so I won't be wearing any Radio 6 ribbons just yet.

-Have a question for Julia?
-Ask or leave a comment below!
+Have a question for Julia or want to leave a comment?
+Click here.